Cunt: United States

 The first scripted use on US television was on the Larry Sanders Show in 1992, and a notable use occurred in Sex and the City.
-In the US, an episode of the NBC TV show 30 Rock, titled "The C Word", centered around a subordinate calling protagonist Liz Lemon (Tina Fey) a "cunt" and her subsequent efforts to regain her staff's favour.
+An episode of the NBC TV show 30 Rock, titled "The C Word", centered around a subordinate calling protagonist Liz Lemon (Tina Fey) a "cunt" and her subsequent efforts to regain her staff's favour.
 Characters in the popular TV series The Sopranos often used the term.
 Jane Fonda uttered the word on a live airing of the Today Show, a network broadcast-TV news program, in 2008 when being interviewed by co-host Meredith Vieira about The Vagina Monologues.
-Coincidentally, nearly two years later in 2010, also on the Today Show, Vieira interviewed a thirteen-year-old girl said the word twice to describe the contents of text messages she was privy to that were central to a well publicised and violent assault.
+Coincidentally, nearly two years later in 2010, also on the Today Show, Vieira interviewed a thirteen-year-old girl who said the word twice to describe the contents of text messages she was privy to, that were central to a well publicised and violent assault.
 Meredith gently cautioned the girl to choose her words more carefully.
-As this was a live broadcast on the East Coast, the slurs already were already broadcast, but the producers removed the audio for the Central, Mountain, and Pacific feeds as well as online.
+As this was a live broadcast on the East Coast, the utterances were already broadcast, but the producers removed the audio for the Central, Mountain, and Pacific feeds as well as online.
 Like the Fonda incident, Vieira issued an apology later in the show.
 Media Critic Thomas Francis commented on what he perceived to be hypocrisy in the media industry:

 Isn't it interesting how the national media licks its chops over this story, delighting in every gory detail, only to caution a 13-year-old girl to be "careful about our language"?

 Why should she be careful, Meredith?
 Because there are 13-year-old girls in the audience?
 There's so much violence and vulgarity in modern American culture, words like cunt are like so many deck chairs on the Titanic.